Learn about adult day care services for mentally or physically impaired seniors.

 Learn about housing options for people age 60 and older.

-Learn about employment programs for people age 55 or older.
+Learn about employment programs for older adults.

 Learn about financial assistance to make lead paint repairs.

 Get a lawyer referral, free legal services, and answers to questions about the law and courts.
+Connect with Tenant Helpline for advice and assistance.

 Report from a Post Office worker of accumulated mail in a senior or disabled person's mailbox.